ishneetknarang/Sentiment-Analysis/README.md

 Using Navie Bias Algorithm the final positive, negative and total score is given.

 # Project SetUp Requirements:-
-1)Jupyter Notebook.
+1)Fork the repository.

-2)Fork the repository.
+2)Download the ipynb file and data set.

-3)Download the ipynb file and data set.
+3)Upload it on jupyter Notebooks.

-4)Run the file.
+4)Run the file